-This workshop in under construction.
+This workshop and associated lessons and topics are under construction.

 Learn and Adapt

 Your strategy should provide answers to several key questions: